abmist/fintopicsnet/README.md

 This project is a **social entrepreneurship network** that allows for the exchange of business ideas –*an online meeting point for entrepreneurs and funders*-.
 It has been built with [Python] (https://www.python.org/) using [Django] (https://www.djangoproject.com/) and a relational database.

 ## Description
 It was given to students a basic and plain skelenton of the project.
-The goal was using the key elements (learnt in the course) and creating those who would add value to get a full stack membership site with these components:
+The goal was using the elements learnt in the course (and any other which could add value) to get a full stack membership site with these components:
 * An account app
 * A forum with a poll
 * A blog
 * A payment system
 * A contact form

 It contains an **account management which deals with user registrations and authentication, and integrates two payment systems**: **Stripe** (for membership subscriptions) and **Paypal** (for training services acquisitions).